ibm-cloud-docs/assistant/web-chat-security.md

 1. Add your public key to the **Your public key** field.

-    The public key that you add is used to verify that data which claims to come from your web chat instance *is* coming from your web chat instance.
+    The public key that you add is used to verify that data that claims to come from your web chat instance *is* coming from your web chat instance.

 1. To prove that a message is coming from your website, each message that is submitted from your web chat implementation must include the JSON Web Token (JWT) that you created earlier.